nicolewhite/algebra.js/index.md

 $$ax^2 + bx + c = 0$$

-where $a \\neq 0$.
+where $a \neq 0$.

 A quadratic equation has at least one real root if its discriminant, $b^2 - 4ac$, is greater than or equal to 0.
-Solving a quadratic equation with a discriminant that is greater than or equal to 0 returns an array of its real roots as either Fraction or Number objects, depending on if the roots are rational or irrational, respectively.
+Solving a quadratic equation with a discriminant that is greater than or equal to 0 returns an array of its real roots as either Fraction objects or numbers, depending on if the roots are rational or irrational, respectively.
 Solving a quadratic equation with a discriminant that is less than 0 will return an empty array.

 ```js